NarsilDev/digital-ocean-articles/kubernetes-security.md

 In order to complete this tutorial you will need:

 * An SSH key pair on your local Linux/Mac OS/BSD machine.
 If you haven't used SSH keys before, you can learn how to set them up by following  [this explanation of how to set up SSH keys on your local machine](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys#generating-and-working-with-ssh-keys).
 * Two servers running Ubuntu 16.04 with at least 2GB RAM.
 You should be able to SSH into each server as the root user with your SSH key pair.
 * Ansible installed on your local machine.
 If you're running Ubuntu 16.04 as your OS, follow the "Step 1 - Installing Ansible" section in  [How to Install and Configure Ansible on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-16-04)  to install Ansible.
 For installation instructions on other platforms like Mac OS X or CentOS, follow the  [official Ansible installation documentation](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-the-control-machine).
 * Familiarity with Ansible playbooks.
 For review, check out  [Configuration Management 101: Writing Ansible Playbooks](https://www.digitalocean.com/community/tutorials/configuration-management-101-writing-ansible-playbooks).
 * Knowledge of how to launch a container from a Docker image.
 Look at "Step 5 — Running a Docker Container" in  [How To Install and Use Docker on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04#step-5-%E2%80%94-running-a-docker-container)  if you need a refresher.

-* Two Droplets with a minimum of 2 GB of RAM running Ubuntu 16.04 configured using [this initial server setup tutorial,](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04) including a sudo non-root user and a firewall.
 * A local client PC with Internet connection running Ubuntu 16.04 or Ubuntu 18.04.
 * Docker-ce installed in both ends (client and server).
 You will find detailed instructions for Docker installation in our guide [How To Install and Use Docker on Ubuntu 16.04.](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04)